The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: The Design of Stretch

 While the yaw joint is sufficient for a variety of tasks, some tasks benefit from additional degrees of freedom.
 The Stretch Dex Wrist is a recent accessory that adds a pitch joint followed by a roll joint in a serial chain.
 Together with the yaw joint, this results in a 3-DOF wrist and a 7-DOF robot.

 The Dex Wrist enables tasks such as pouring and operating door knobs (see Fig. \ref{fig:montage}).
-It also increases the height the center of the closed fingertips can reach to approximately $130\,cm$ above the ground, which is close to the $95^{th}$ percentile right eye heights of female, $125.5\, cm$, and male, $127.0\, cm$, wheelchair users \cite{paquet2004anthropometric}.
-The pitch joint works against gravity, but is a distal joint with a relatively small moment arm that reduces demands on the actuator.
+It also increases the height the center of the closed fingertips can reach to approximately $130\,\si{\cm}$ above the ground, which is close to $95^{th}$ percentile right eye heights of female, $125.5\, \si{\cm}$, and male, $127.0\, \si{\cm}$, wheelchair users \cite{paquet2004anthropometric}.
+The pitch joint works against gravity, but is a distal joint with a relatively small moment arm.
 In general, the four main joints provide gross movements over large distances, while the 3-DOF wrist and tools perform fine movements.